AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

   where
     relevantBtcBlocks = filter currBlockIsHead (btcMainChainBlocks state)
-    currBlockIsHead btcBlock = nmcHash block == getNmcHeadFromBtcBlock btcBlock -- todo: is this correct? what about if an NMC block get's confirmed, then there -- are 3x BTC confirmations on top, but no NMC blocks in that time? (so 4 confs total) -- Should that count as `3.5 BtcBlocks` or `2 BtcBlocks`?
+    currBlockIsHead btcBlock = nmcHash block == getNmcHeadFromBtcBlock btcBlock -- todo: is this correct? what about if an NMC block gets confirmed, then there -- are 3x BTC confirmations on top, but no NMC blocks in that time? (so 4 confs total) -- Should that count as `3.5 BtcBlocks` or `2 BtcBlocks`?
     -- Max's intuition: 2 (the latter).
 IDK tho, needs more thinking.